neuromatch/NeuroAI_Course/_sources/tutorials/Schedule/daily_schedules.md

 \** : Timing of this mentor meeting may need to vary based on mentor availability -->
+#### W1D4: Project Day
+You'll have all of tutorials time and project time to dedicate to your project during this day.
+Regular TAs will still be there during the normal tutorials block to support you.

+Reference your Daily Guide to Projects for more information.

 #### W2D5: Final Day of Course

 **Slots 1/2/4/5:**